Philadelphia Eagles

 The Philadelphia Eagles are a professional American football team based in Philadelphia.
-The Eagles compete in the National Football League (NFL) as a member club of the league's National Football Conference (NFC) East division.
+The Eagles compete in the National Football League (NFL) as a member of the National Football Conference (NFC) East division.
 The team plays its home games at Lincoln Financial Field in the South Philadelphia Sports Complex.

 The franchise was established in 1933 as a replacement for the bankrupt Frankford Yellow Jackets when a group led by Bert Bell secured the rights to an NFL franchise in Philadelphia.
-Since their formation, the Eagles have appeared in the playoffs 29 times, won 16 division titles (12 in the NFC East), appeared in four pre-merger NFL Championship Games, winning three of them (1948, 1949, and 1960), and appeared in four Super Bowls, winning Super Bowl LII at the end of the 2017 season.
+Since their formation, the Eagles have appeared in the playoffs 31 times, won 16 division titles (including 13 in the NFC East), appeared in four pre-merger NFL Championship Games, winning three of them (1948, 1949, and 1960), and appeared in five Super Bowls, winning Super Bowls LII and LIX.

-Thirteen individuals affiliated with the Eagles have been inducted to the Pro Football Hall of Fame as of 2023: Chuck Bednarik, Bert Bell, Bob Brown, Harold Carmichael, Brian Dawkins, Sonny Jurgensen, Greasy Neale, Tommy McDonald, Pete Pihos, Norm Van Brocklin, Steve Van Buren, Dick Vermeil, and Reggie White.

-The team has had an intense rivalry with the New York Giants.
-It was ranked by NFL Network as the number one rivalry of all time, Sports Illustrated ranks it as the fourth-best rivalry in the NFL, and according to ESPN, it is one of the fiercest and most well-known rivalries in the American football community.
-They have a bitter rivalry with the Dallas Cowboys, which has become more high-profile since the 1960s, and a historic rivalry with the Washington Commanders.
-Their rivalry with the Pittsburgh Steelers is another bitter rivalry known as the battle of Pennsylvania, roughly dating back to 1933.
-The team ranks among the best in the league in attendance and has sold out every game since the 1999 season.
+The Philadelphia Eagles rank among the best teams in the NFL for attendance and have sold out every home game continuously since the 1999 season.

-The Eagles are owned by Jeffrey Lurie, who bought the team from previous owner Norman Braman for $195 million on May 6, 1994.
-In 2017, Forbes valued the club at $2.65 billion, ranking them 10th among NFL teams in value.
+The Eagles are owned by Jeffrey Lurie, who bought the team in 1994 for $185 million.
+In December 2024, the Eagles became one of the first teams in the NFL to sell an ownership stake to outside investors.
+The deal sold 8% of the franchise at a valuation of $8.3 billion.

-Franchise history